rakutentech/AltSwiftUI/README.md

 Interactive pop gesture is also enabled by default for navigation views that have custom _left bar button items_ and regardless if they show the _navigation bar_ or not.
 To set this behavior to false in all cases, set `UIHostingController.isInteractivePopGestureEnabled` to `false`.

-### Source documentation

-AltSwiftUI doesn't cover 100% of SwiftUI functionality, but at the same time it also adds extra features.
-You can see the complete source reference [here]()(Coming soon).

 ## Get Involved

 If you find any issues or ideas of new features/improvements, you can submit an issue in GitHub.

 We also welcome you to contribute by submitting a pull request.

-For more information, see [CONTRIBUTING](./CONTRIBUTING.md).
+For more information, see [CONTRIBUTING](https://github.com/rakutentech/AltSwiftUI/blob/master/CONTRIBUTING.md).

 ## License

 MIT license.
-You can read the [LICENSE](./LICENSE) for more details.
+You can read the [LICENSE](https://github.com/rakutentech/AltSwiftUI/blob/master/LICENSE) for more details.